tjparnell/biotoolbox/docs/FAQ.md

 - Why do your column indexes begin at 0 instead of 1?

+	**UPDATE**: With version 2 release of Bio::ToolBox, all column indexes are now indexed at 1 instead of 0.

 	Inexperience, laziness, and legacy code.
 In Perl (and many programming languages), an array of variables are indexed beginning at 0.
 Since data tables are loaded as an array (rows) of arrays (columns), the first column is 0.
 When I first started as